-1. Homework: Homework will be assigned (approximately) biweekly, will be due on dates announced in class and will be graded.

-- 2. Final Project: Suggested project topics will be provided in class. - 3.
+- 1. Homework: Homework will be assigned (approximately) biweekly, will be due on dates announced in class and will be graded. - 2.
+Final Project: A class project will consist of a written report and will require use of the R software. - 3.
 Exams: There will be three in-class exams that cover material from lecture, the assigned readings and homework.
 The tentative exam dates are provided on the schedule uploaded to Carmen.
 Statistical tables will be provided as needed.
 Calculators may be used on the exams, but the calculators on cell phones, PDAs, or any other communication devices are NOT allowed.
-You may use one 8.5 x 11 inch handwritten sheet of paper (both sides) with formulas.
+You may bring one 8.5 x 11 inch handwritten sheet of paper (both sides) with formulas to each exam.

 Note on makeup exams: If you absolutely need a makeup exam and have a valid excuse, please see me for the necessary arrangements.
 However, you must notify me in advance in such a situation.
-A make-up exam must be taken within a week of the missed exam.
+A makeup exam must be taken within one week of the missed exam.
 Exceptions to this policy will be permitted only in extreme situations such as serious injury immediately prior to an exam or severe illness requiring hospitalization.